The Art of Crafting Internal Comms Campaigns

 You can then take all these objectives and determine what the goals of your department should be and what your priorities are when designing each campaign.

-But no internal communication campaign will be successful if you don’t understand your audience.
+No internal communication campaign will be successful if you don’t understand your audience.
 While IC professionals often have a finger on the pulse of the employee body, it’s important to not make assumptions.

 When was the last time you surveyed your audience?
 Are you regularly collecting employee feedback from all business units, roles, and tenures?
 Have you looked at your demographic data and understand the employee groups you’re communicating with?